mozman/ezdxf/docs/source/howto/drawing-addon.rst

 This code exports the modelspace with an extent of 5 x 3 drawing units with 100 pixels per drawing unit as a 500 x 300 pixel image.

+Use case: render the content with a fixed number of pixels for a drawing unit, e.g. a drawing unit of 1 inch should be rendered by 100 pixels.

 .. seealso::

     - Full example script: `export_image_pixel_size.py`_